 - Brush/tree waste (incidental quantities)

 - Computer systems (recycled)

 - TVs (recycled)

-*The Olmsted County Waste-to-Energy facility has always been permitted, and has received a small amount of “incidental” quantities of tires since it began operation in 1987.
-Before the addition of the 3rd Unit, the OWEF was at capacity, so the tires delivered to the OCRC were directed to a vendor in the Twin Cities that “recycled” them, burning 80% of them for energy in facilities with fewer emissions controls than the OWEF and charging a fee.
-Once capacity was available at the OWEF, it made sense environmentally and economically to burn these tires for their energy here where they were generated.
+* “Incidental” quantities of tires will be directed to the Olmsted County Recycling Center Plus (OCRC) for appropriate disposal.
+Larger quantities will be required to be managed through the County’s Industrial Solid Waste (ISW) Program and directed to the Kalmar Landfill for processing as tire-derived fuel (TDF).
+Before the addition of the 3rd Unit, the Olmsted Waste-to-Energy Facility (OWEF) was at capacity, so the tires delivered to the OCRC were directed to a vendor in the Twin Cities that “recycled” them, burning 80% of them for energy in facilities with fewer emissions controls than the OWEF and charging a fee.
+Once capacity was available at the OWEF, it made sense environmentally and economically to burn these tires for their energy locally where they were generated.